JsIqbal/next-ecommerce/Readme.md

 create lib for prisma db

-setup planetscale
+-   setup planetscale

-sign in to planetscale and create a database and wait for initialization click connect to your database: connect to prisma and copy the .env file and paste it in database url copy the shema.prisma from the planetscale and paste it in schema.prisma
+-   sign in to planetscale

+-   create a database

+-   wait for initialization

+-   click connect to your database:

+-   connect to prisma

+-   copy the .env file

+-   paste it in database url

+-   copy the shema.prisma from the planetscale

+-   paste it in schema.prisma

-configure the schema.prisma and create models
+-   configure the schema.prisma and create models

-generate the prisma models:
+-   generate the prisma models:

 ```bash
 npx prisma generate